WUK-SR/banner_magic/README.md

 <a name="Uploading_the_template"></a>
 ## Uploading a template
 Once you have created one HTML banner and it has been tested and put through a QA process.
-Take the HTML code for the banner - which will most likely be from your local development environment - and navigate to the file `models.js` that can be found in the root of the application.
+Take the HTML code for the banner - which will most likely be from your local development environment - and navigate to the file `models.js` that can be found in the `Utils` of the application.

 Once inside this file, you will see a function that will return the HTML template into the main `app.js`.
 To update the template, paste the HTML code between the back-ticks, like so...